cdt15/lingam/docs/tutorial/longitudinal.rst

 #.
 Acyclicity
 #.
 No hidden common causes

-Denote observed variables and error variables of $i$-the sample at time point $t$ by $x_i^m (t)$ and $e_i^m (t)$.
+Denote observed variables and error variables of $m$-the sample at time point $t$ by $x_i^m (t)$ and $e_i^m (t)$.
 Collect them in vectors $ x^m (t) $ and $ e^m (t) $, respectivelly.
 Further, collect them in matrices $ X(t) $ and $ E(t) $.